 Arequipa: This “White City” is surrounded by spectacular mountains, including the volcano El Misti.
-The city stands at 2380m in a beautiful valley and has fine Spanish buildings and many interesting old churches built of white volcanic rock.
+The city stands at 2380 meters in a beautiful valley and has fine Spanish buildings and many interesting old churches built from white volcanic rock.

 Colonial city / Santa Catalina (half day)

 We will tour the main attractions such as the Plaza de Armas, the cathedral, the church and cloisters of the Jesuit church, colonial mansions, San Francisco church, the artisan fair and the viewing point at Yanahuara.
 This tour will also include a trip to the Santa Catalina Convent, built in 1580 and completely isolated from the outside world until 1970.